SjoerdV/SjoerdV.github.io/_portfolio/CaCAzureDevOpsPipeline.md

 For more information, script download and issue management visit [the Project Site](/CaCAzureDevOpsPipeline) {: .notice--success}

-As part of the solution a ['Guest User Life Cycle Management Tool'](/CaCAzureDevOpsPipeline/gulm.html) is also offered.
+As part of the solution a ['Guest User Life Cycle Management Tool'](/CaCAzureDevOpsPipeline/gulm.html) is also offered including a scheduled pipeline for your convenience.
 {: .notice--warning}